-Dr. Penh Sun Ly has led Cambodia’s HIV program for more than 10 years.
-He has been involved in policy and guideline development supporting the national HIV continuum of care since 2003, when most patients had limited access to care and support.
-He became the Director of the National Center for HIV/AIDS, Dermatology and STDs (NCHADS) in 2015.
-His areas of interest include HIV sentinel surveillance, behavioral surveillance, and STD prevalence, across both qualitative and quantitative aspects.
-Through collaborations with academic institutions in the USA and Australia, he conducted multiple clinical trials on HIV treatment and care.
+Dr. Penh Sun Ly led Cambodia’s HIV program for more than 10 years, and was his country mentor for the CHIMERA program until his passing in November 2021.
+He had been the Director of the National Center for HIV/AIDS, Dermatology and STDs (NCHADS) since 2015, and established collaborations with academic institutions in the USA and Australia, through which he conducted multiple clinical trials on HIV treatment and care.

 Dr. Reena Rajasuriar